Reciprocal microswimming in fluctuating and confined environments: Net swimming velocity and diffusion of the swimmer

 To examine the effects of the shape gait and its symmetry, we consider two examples of the deformation function with different symmetries.
-The first example is the shape gait given by $l(t)=l_1(t)$, which was already introduced as Eq. \eqref{eq:l1} in Sec.\ref{sec:setting}, satisfying the symmetric property in time-reversal as $l_1(t)=l_1(T-t)$.
-As the second example, we consider a skew-symmetric oscillatory deformation, given by
+The first example is the shape gait given by $l(t)=l_1(t)$, which was already introduced as Eq. \eqref{eq:l1} in Sec.\ref{sec:setting}, and it exhibits time-reversal symmetry as $l_1(t)=l_1(T-t)$.
+As the second example, we consider a skew-symmetric oscillatory deformation given by

 where $\omega=2\pi/T$ is the angular frequency.
-This function satisfies the relation, $l_2(t)-l_0=-(l_2(T-t)-l_0)$.
+This function satisfies the relation $l_2(t)-l_0=-(l_2(T-t)-l_0)$.

 In these two cases, by substituting the shape gait functions into Eq. \eqref{eq:app3}, we obtain exact solutions that estimate the net displacement during one period of deformation.
-For the symmetric deformation, $l_1(t)$, the net velocity is expressed as
+For the symmetric deformation $l_1(t)$, the net velocity is expressed as

-Conversely, the expression for the skew-symmetric deformation, $l_2(t)$, possesses a qualitatively different form:
+Conversely, the expression for the skew-symmetric deformation $l_2(t)$ possesses a qualitatively different form, as follows:

 which is independent of $\omega$.
 The symmetric deformation yields contributions of the order of $\epsilon_1$, whereas the skew-symmetric deformation only generates net velocities of the order of $O(\epsilon_2^2)$.